substrate-system/keys/README.md

 ```

 ### Persist the keys
 Save the keys to `indexedDB`.
 This depends on the values of class properties `ENCRYPTION_KEY_NAME` and `SIGNING_KEY_NAME`.
-Set them if you want to change the keys under which the keys are saved to `indexedDB`.
+Set them if you want to change the indexes under which the keys are saved to `indexedDB`.

 #### `.persist`